 - Truth Serums: Nick is injected with one in Double Switch and questioned.
 When Sylvie finds him drugged, he tells her that she is something special.
 Awww.

-- Unfamiliar Ceiling: In the episode Alive and Kicking, Nick passes out from blood loss after a shootout with some drug dealers.
+- Waking Up Elsewhere: In the episode Alive and Kicking, Nick passes out from blood loss after a shootout with some drug dealers.
 When he comes to, he finds himself in the care of a delusional woman who doesn't want to let him go.